Greater Mumbai Police: Controversies

 The Mumbai Police has a history of corruption, police brutality, refusal to file reports, aligning with political entities, professional incompetence, as well as moral policing.
 The department has also been criticized for overworking and underworking of personnel, especially the constable and Sub-Inspector rank officials.
-However, in recent times, while situations have been changing, they have not been effective enough and still fall well below international standards, due to the use of the beyond outdated and colonial Police Act of 1861.
+However, in recent times, while situations have been changing, they have not been effective enough and still fall well below international standards, due to the lack of reforms and amendments in the Bombay Police Act of 1951, which is mostly based on the beyond outdated and colonial Police Act, 1861.

 The Mumbai Police has been long accused of taking bribes or in local lingo, 'hafta' from any person trying to run a business in lieu of turning a blind eye to various illegalities that the person is committing whether it is encroaching on public property or trying to get off the hook of a drug case.

 On 13 January 1982, dreaded gangster Manya Surve was killed in a shootout with Inspector Raja Tambat and ACP Isaque Bagwan, who fired five bullets into his chest and shoulder.
 Surve's death became known as Mumbai's first recorded encounter killing.
 The rate of encounter killings increased in the late 1980s and further rose after the 1993 Mumbai bombings; a total of 622 alleged criminals were killed in police encounters from 1982 to 2004.

 On 16 November 1991, the Anti-Terrorism Squad, led by Additional Commissioner of Police Aftab Ahmed Khan, laid siege on Lokhandwala Complex to capture gangster Maya Dolas, and 6 others.
 Khan and his squad were criticized for firing 450 bullets which killed the gangsters, who refused to surrender.
 However, the ATS officers were exonerated following an inquiry.